rm511130/PCF4CAS/README.md

 ![](./images/lab.png)

 ```
-cf target -s development
+cf target   # just to check your current ORG and SPACE
 cd ~        # just to make sure you are in your home directory
 git clone https://github.com/rm511130/chess; cd chess; ls -las
 ```